aeonSolutions/AeonLabs-Construction-Universal_Junction-Box/README.md

-# AeonLabs-Construction-Universal_Junction-Box
-AeonLabs Construction Universal Junction-Box
+# AeonLabs Construction Universal Junction Box

- #LDAD PCB for a direct fit on [Legrand Plexo](https://www.legrand.com/ecatalogue/RESIDENTIAL-BUILDINGS-AND-HOTEL-EQUIPMENT/weatherproof-wiring-accessories-and-other-installation-equipment:5/weatherproof-wiring-accessories-and-boxes:1/plexo-boxes-ip-55-ik-07-with-direct-entry-membrane-glands-650-c:12/square-boxes:2/65-x-) Junction Box with 65x65x40xmm.

-Features WIFI, BLE & Bluetooth 5.x connectivity and can connect up to 10 sensors.
+Smart Home Light Switch for home automation.
+Made to fit any universal junction box.
+Feature Network On/OFF switch.
+Up to 2 sensors.
+Connectivity Home CANBus; WiFi, Bluetooth, BLE.
 This PCB is powered with any 220V AC line.
-If wireless is not possible this PCB is able to connect, this new LDAD for Legrand , has already built in CANBUS Network connectivity compatible with ISO 11898-2 for data transmission (and receive) up to 1Mbit/s.
+This LDAD for universal juntion box, has already built in CANBUS Network connectivity compatible with ISO 11898-2 for data transmission (and receive) up to 1Mbit/s.
 Ready to deploy using [Home Assistant](https://www.home-assistant.io/) tools!

 The perfect #PCB for managing construction site works since early construction stages, while, for instance, concreting structural elements.
 Later on can be left and integrated with any home automation system for active structural and environmental monitoring.